 An error message that contains a program block number was caused by an error in the indicated block or in the preceding block.
 The TNC error messages can be canceled with the CE key, after the cause of the error has been removed.

 If you require more information on a particular error message, press the HELP key.
-A window is then superimposed where the cause of the error is explained and suggestions are made for correcting the error.
+A pop-up window then appears, in which the cause of the error is explained and suggestions are made for correcting the error.

 Display HELP